godotengine/godot-website/collections/_article/year-in-review-2024.md

 <hr>
 [Halls of Torment](https://store.steampowered.com/app/2218750/Halls_of_Torment)

-Survive monster hordes in this bullet hell roguelite set in the underworld. *Halls of Torment* is also available on SteamDeck and GooglePlay for gaming on the go!
+Survive monster hordes in this bullet hell roguelite set in the underworld. *Halls of Torment* is also available on Steam Deck and Android for gaming on the go!
 <hr>

 ## October